-With administration up to 7 days, regardless of dose, 12 (5%) Dexmedetomidine adult subjects experienced at least 1 event related to withdrawal within the first 24 hours after discontinuing study drug and 7 (3%) Dexmedetomidine adult subjects experienced at least 1 event 24 to 48 hours after end of study drug.
+With administration up to 7 days, regardless of dose, 12 (5%) adult subjects receiving dexmedetomidine experienced at least 1 event related to withdrawal within the first 24 hours after discontinuing study drug and 7 (3%) adult subjects receiving dexmedetomidine experienced at least 1 event 24 to 48 hours after end of study drug.
 The most common events were nausea, vomiting, and agitation.

 In adult subjects, tachycardia and hypertension requiring intervention in the 48 hours following study drug discontinuation occurred at frequencies of <5%.
-If tachycardia and/or hypertension occurs after discontinuation of Dexmedetomidine supportive therapy is indicated.
+If tachycardia and/or hypertension occurs after discontinuation of dexmedetomidine supportive therapy is indicated.